 Watching movies gives you opportunities to learn English words in context.
-If you like romance movies you will begin to learn words and expressions related to the context very rapidly after watching a couple of movies at the very least, whereas in a classroom environment or in traditional academic English learning system you learn a common general vocabulary list and their meanings as well.
+If you like romance movies you will begin to learn words and expressions related to the context very rapidly after watching a couple of movies at the very least, whereas in a classroom environment or in a traditional academic English learning system you learn a common general vocabulary list and their meanings as well.
 There is no harm in this approach but in this process, you might fail to apply when and how to use them practically.

 4. Start Conversing with Real Partners